AssassinUKG/ac1d/certs/index.md

     <td>Use TheHarvester.py to gather information about targets</td>
      <td>Not passed (yet)</td>
      </tr><tr>
-    <td>Use Metasploit's Port Forwarding capabilities to gain access to a machine that doesn't have direct Internet access</td>
+    <td>Use Metasploit's Port Forwarding capabilities to gain access</br> to a machine that doesn't have direct Internet access</td>
      <td><img src="/ac1d/images/portforwarding_meta.png" width=400 height=250></td>
      </tr><tr>
     <td>Use Mimikatz to perform a Pass-The-Hash attack</td>